-TS can be diagnosed by neurologists, psychiatrists or medical doctors.
-It is usually diagnosed after verifying that the patient has motor and/or vocal tics for at least 1 year.
+TS can be diagnosed by neurologists, psychiatrists, or medical doctors.
+It is usually diagnosed after verifying that the patient has the motor and/or vocal tics for at least 1 year.
 There are no blood, laboratory, or imaging tests for the diagnosis.

 As for the treatment of TS, most consist of treating the symptoms.
 Traditional methods include taking medication (which may have many side effects) and or DBS (Deep Brain Stimulation) which is a surgical procedure done if all else fails by placing electrodes into the brain.